 According to statistics gathered by the Centers for Disease Control and Prevention (CDC) one person dies in a house fire every 169 minutes.

-The Connecticut Fire and Burn Injury Attorneys with Carter Mario Injury Lawyers would like to take this opportunity to remind homeowners that the best way to protect the lives and the live of their loved ones from a fire is to ensure smoke detectors are installed and working in every room of your home.
+The Connecticut Fire and Burn Injury Attorneys with Carter Mario Law Firm would like to take this opportunity to remind homeowners that the best way to protect the lives and the life of their loved ones from a fire is to ensure smoke detectors are installed and working in every room of your home.